entelecheia/ekorpkit/README.md

 }
 ```

+## Changelog

+See the [CHANGELOG] for more information.

+## Contributing

+Contributions are welcome!
+Please see the [contributing guidelines] for more information.

 ## License

-- eKorpkit is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-This license covers the eKorpkit package and all of its components.
+- This project is released under the [MIT License][license-url].
 - Each corpus adheres to its own license policy.
 Please check the license of the corpus before using it!